zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![The values specified above are entered into the Create API Key page.](media/sendgrid-create-api-key-page.png "Create API Key")

-10. Leave the API Key Created screen that appears open.
+11. Leave the API Key Created screen that appears open.
 You will be copying the key and pasting it into your Logic App in the next task.

     ![The API Key Created screen is displayed.](media/sendgrid-api-key-created.png "API Key Created")

-### Task 2: Create Logic App
+### Task 2: Create a Logic App

-In this task, you will create a new Logic App, which will use the SendGrid connector to send email notifications to users, informing them that their order has processed and shipped.
+In this task, you create a new Logic App, which uses the SendGrid connector to send email notifications to users, informing them that their order has processed and shipped.

 1. In the Azure portal, navigate to your Logic App in the **hands-on-lab-SUFFIX** resource group.